mvatanen/domain-map/README.md

 So basically scripts do dns queries for A,NS and MX records and resulting ip addresses are queried from maxmind for AS and country information.

+IPV4 and IPV6 scripts need to be run separately

 All data is saved to project folder.

 Processed output goes to "your-project-name"/results folder and it contains:

-1.1 CSV file for spreadsheet reporting
+1.1 csv files for spreadsheet reporting

-1.2 *.mysql.csv file for database importing
+1.2 *.mysql.csv files for database importing

-1.3 SVG picture files that are generated from data (best viewed with browser)
+1.3 svg picture files that are generated from data (best viewed with browser)

 Note that *.mysql.csv files have different approach to data than normal csv and aren't necessarily the best option for spreadsheet analysis.